h-mole/MelodieFuncFlow/README.md

 ### Accessing the Elements of the Generator

-We can access the first element by `head`:
+We can access the first element by `head` or element subscription:

 ```python
 In [2]: g = MelodieGenerator([1, 2, 3, 4, 5])